jorgeortizfuentes/scrabble-jorgeortizfuentes/README.md

 ## Executing

-This program contains 5 classes to instantiate objects of type ScrabbleString, ScrabbleInt, ScrabbleFloat, ScrabbleBinary and ScrabbleBoolean.
-The 5 classes implement the ScrabbleType interface, which determines their general behavior.
-In addition, ScrabbleInt, ScrabbleFloat and ScrabbleBinary implement the ScrabbleNumber interface, which determines their mathematical behavior.
-On the other hand, ScrabbleBinary and ScrabbleBoolean implement the ScrabbleLogic interface, which determines the logical relationships between them.

-Additionally, the program has an auxiliary class called BinUtilities, which provides methods to perform transformations between binary (provided as Java String) and integers (Java int).
+This program runs on Java 15.0.1 and does not require additional packages.

 ## Functioning

+This program contains 2 packages: types and operations.

-This program contains 5 classes to instantiate objects of type ScrabbleString, ScrabbleInt, ScrabbleFloat, ScrabbleBinary and ScrabbleBoolean.
-The 5 classes implement the ScrabbleType interface, which determines their general behavior.
-In addition, ScrabbleInt, ScrabbleFloat and ScrabbleBinary implement the ScrabbleNumber interface, which determines their mathematical behavior.
-On the other hand, ScrabbleBinary and ScrabbleBoolean implement the ScrabbleLogic interface, which determines the logical relationships between them.
+The types package contains 5 classes to instantiate objects of cl.uchile.dcc.scrabble.types ScrabbleString, ScrabbleInt, ScrabbleFloat, ScrabbleBinary and ScrabbleBoolean.
+The 5 classes implement the ScrabbleType interface, which determines their general behavior and expand an abstract class called ScrabbleAbstract.
+In addition to the 5 classes, there is a factory to build the memory-optimized Scrabble cl.uchile.dcc.scrabble.types objects.

-Additionally, the program has an auxiliary class called BinUtilities, which provides methods to perform transformations between binary (provided as Java String) and integers (Java int).
+The operations package contains 7 classes with AVL tree operations: Add (addition), Subt (subtraction), Mult (multiplication), Div (division), And (conjunction), Or (disjunction) and Negate (negation).
+These classes implement the Operation interface and expand an abstract class called AbstractOperation.

+The objects of the types package function as leaves of the AVL trees, so they also implement the Operation interface.

+In addition, in the operations package there is the Var class, to assign variables of the String cl.uchile.dcc.scrabble.types to the objects of the Scrabble cl.uchile.dcc.scrabble.types, using the Factory and optimizing the memory.

+Translated with www.DeepL.com/Translator (free version)
-## Transformations
+## Scrabble Types

+### Types
 The 5 classes can be transformed into each other according to the following characteristics:

 |                 | ScrabbleString | ScrabbleBoolean | ScrabbleFloat | ScrabbleInt | ScrabbleBinary |